 How much does it cost to install air conditioning?

 When it comes to air conditioners, homeowners have a lot of questions: what size of AC do I need?
 What type of system should I get?
-But, by far, the most common question we get is this: How much does it cost to replace the air conditioner in my home?
+By far, the most common question we get is this: How much does it cost to replace the air conditioner in my home?

 In this article, we’ll take a closer look at that question and explain why the answer varies—and what factors into the total cost of your new air conditioner.